 10 Most Common Myths About Wedding Music

-Forget all the myths you've heard about hiring and handling wedding bands and DJs—we're here to debunk them once and for all.
+Forget all the myths you've heard about hiring and handling wedding bands or DJs—we're here to debunk them once and for all.
 Yes, you can totally hire both a band and a DJ if you want to.
 No, you won't have total control over every song played (but you can communicate your preferences early and clearly).
-Read on for the 10 most common wedding music misconceptions and why they're far from the truth.
+Here are the top 10 wedding music misconceptions and why they couldn't be further from the truth.

 1. DJs always talk too much.

-You've probably heard about (or been to) weddings where a DJ, in a misguided attempt to emcee, talked more than he spun, with cringe-worthy results.
-But an experienced wedding DJ will only speak when it's appropriate.
-"Every time a DJ speaks, he should have something important to say, which you and he planned in advance," says DJ Dr. Drax, CEO of the American Disc Jockey Association.
-To ensure that your DJ doesn't abuse their proximity to the mic, be specific about when you want them to talk and when you don't.
-If you're nervous yours will be a chatterbox, consider sending an example of what you find inappropriate.
+You've probably heard about (or been to) weddings where a DJ, in a misguided attempt to emcee, talked more than he spun—with cringe-worthy results.
+An experienced wedding DJ, however, will only speak when it's appropriate.
+"Every time a DJ speaks, they should have something important to say, which you've planned with them in advance," says DJ Dr. Drax, CEO of the American Disc Jockey Association.
+To ensure your DJ doesn't abuse their proximity to the mic, be specific about when you want them to talk and when you don't.
+If you're nervous they'll be a chatterbox, consider sending an example of what you find inappropriate.
 "You can find a litany of bad DJ videos on YouTube," Dr. Drax says.
-But handle with care so as to not offend.
+But handle with care so as not to offend.